jquery/learn.jquery.com/page/effects/intro-to-effects.md

 jQuery.fx.speeds.excruciating = 60000;
 ```

-`jQuery.fx.interval` controls the number of frames per second that are
+`jQuery.fx.interval` controls the number of frames per second that is
 displayed in an animation.
 The default value is 13 milliseconds between
 successive frames.
-You can set this a lower value for faster browsers
+You can set this to a lower value for faster browsers
 to make the animations run smoother.
 However this will mean more frames
 per second and thus a higher computational load for the browser, so you
 should be sure to test the performance implications of doing so thoroughly.

 Finally, `jQuery.fx.off` can be set to true to disable all animations.
 Elements
 will immediately be set to the target final state instead.
 This can be
 especially useful when dealing with older browsers; you also may want to
 provide the option to disable all animations to your users.